 How Therapists Help with Resentment

 A therapist can help you deal with resentment in several ways.
 Treatment usually includes self-expression, learning, and putting into practice what you’ve learned.
+In therapy, you may learn how to stop thinking about a past emotional injury and embrace new policies to guide you to greater happiness.
 Here are some of the tasks involved in overcoming feelings of resentment.

-One thing that can help tremendously is to find appropriate ways to express your emotions.
+One thing that can help tremendously is to find appropriate ways and the right words to express your emotions.
 Just talking to your counselor about your feelings is a good start.
 Another method is showing your feelings through artwork or music.
-Sometimes, counselors suggest writing a letter to the person who has wronged you and then, once you’ve got the emotions out, destroying the note.
+Sometimes, counselors suggest writing a letter to the person who has wronged you and then, once you’ve got the emotions out and have expressed yourself, destroying the note.
 The purpose of this exercise isn’t to communicate with the other person, but only to face your feelings and the situations that caused them.
 Journaling is another useful tool for self-expression.

 Identifying the Source of Resentment

 What is causing your resentment?
 Resentment may come without you knowing its source at times.
-If that happens, one of your tasks will be finding out what happened that caused you to feel resentful.
+If that happens, one of your tasks will be finding out what happened that caused you to feel resentful or why you regarded someone with resentment.
 Your therapist can help you explore the possibilities and come to your own answer.
-And even if you know what you’re resentful about, you can go deeper to find the specific words, actions, or circumstances that are generating that feeling.
+And even if you know what you’re resentful about, you can go deeper to find the specific words, actions, or circumstances that are generating that emotion.

 Recognizing Patterns of Resentment

 Another question you and your therapist may delve into is whether your resentment is an isolated incident or not.
 For some people, resentment can become a way of life.
+The German philosopher Nietzsche wrote about resentment being directed at something outside of a person but eventually a sort of value system or pattern.
 By identifying long-term patterns of resentment, you and your therapist can work towards overcoming them.

 Checking Your Perspective